 Come meet the CGE staff and learn about off-campus study options.
-Center for Global Engagement (Hoehn-Saric House)
+Hoehn-Saric House

 During this session you will meet some of the Campus Safety officers who work tirelessly to keep our community safe and learn how you play a part in that safety.
 Attendance will be taken.
-Tip: Be sure you have downloaded the RAVE Alert app!
-Various Locations
+Rosse Hall

 In this session you will meet Samantha Hughes, Civil Rights/Title IX Coordinator and learn about what it means to take care of each other at Kenyon.
 You will also get to see a series of skits performed by Kenyon students that address issues related to homesickness, drinking culture, mental health, sexual assault, and more.
 The skits will be followed by a dialogue with the Sexual Misconduct Advisors, the Peer Counselors, and the Diversity Advisors.
 Attendance will be taken.
 Tip: Take a look at Kenyon’s Student Handbook and Title IX/VAWA Policy, both were written to keep everyone in the community safe.
 Rosse Hall

 Got Questions?
 Stop by the Registrar's Office to get answers and meet the staff.
-We will also be pssing out snacks and freebies.
+We will also be passing out snacks and freebies.
 Edward's House

 A final tradition to end Orientation, this banquet-style dinner is a Kenyon favorite.
 Featuring remarks from President Decatur and a keynote speaker, it is the perfect way to end your Orientation experience and get you excited for the first day of class.
 Attendance will be taken.
 Peirce Hall — Sit with other transfer students